 Just because you have allergies doesn’t mean you should go without one of life’s true joys: A chocolate chip cookie.
 This recipe has been tested time and time again, each time getting closer to perfection, and I think we’ve got it.
 It’s free of gluten, dairy, eggs, soy, peanuts, tree nuts, sulfites, sesame, fish (who would put fish in a cookie?), no nightshades, AND still is full of flavor.

 The outside edges are crispy, the inside is chewy, and it’s filled with chocolate chips!
 They don’t fall apart when dunked in milk (or tea!) and they have no funky aftertaste.
-Even my family members without allergies couldn’t stop swiping a few each time they walked past!
+Even my family members without allergies couldn’t stop eating a few each time they walked past!

-Next, let’s talk butter.
+First, let’s talk butter.
 Butter from a cow or butter from a plant work seamlessly here.
 Simply swap out the cow butter for something like Earth Balance (which has a soy free version), or another non-dairy butter.

 If you are out of butter altogether, I suggest using shortening.
 In fact, even if you have butter, you might want to reach for shortening for a better tasting cookie.